apitapestry/apistry/docs/README.md

 ## 📖 Documentation

 - [Documentation](https://www.apitapestry.net/apistry/overview.md)
-    - [Getting Started](https://www.apitapestry.net/apistry/concepts.md) - The basics of APIstry.
+    - [Getting Started](https://www.apitapestry.net/apistry/concepts.md) - The basics of Apistry.

 Once you've had a look through the getting started material, some of these guides can help you become a power user.

 - [Using the command-line interface](https://www.apitapestry.net/apistry/overview.md/apistrycli.md) - Quickest way
-  to get going with APIstry is in the CLI.
+  to get going with Apistry is in the CLI.

 ## ℹ️ Support

-If you need help using APIstry or have any questions, you can use [GitHub Discussions](https://github.com/apitapestry/apistry/discussions)
+If you need help using Apistry or have any questions, you can use [GitHub Discussions](https://github.com/apitapestry/apistry/discussions)

 If you have a bug or feature request, [create an issue for it](https://github.com/apitapestry/apistry/issues).

 [//]: # (## 👏 Contributing)

 [//]: # ()
-[//]: # (If you are interested in contributing to APIstry, check out [CONTRIBUTING.md]&#40;CONTRIBUTING.md&#41;.)
+[//]: # (If you are interested in contributing to Apistry, check out [CONTRIBUTING.md]&#40;CONTRIBUTING.md&#41;.)

 [//]: # ()
 [//]: # (## 🎉 Thanks)